 The Abbey of Mont Saint-Michel

-The abbey of Mont Saint-Michel was far less crowded than the streets which is not a surprise since there’s no lift to the top so you really don’t have a choice if you want to get there than to tackle a whopping 350 steps.
+The abbey of Mont Saint-Michel was far less crowded than the streets which is not a surprise since there’s no lift to the top, so you really don’t have a choice if you want to get there other than to tackle a whopping 350 steps.
 There were a couple of paramedics sitting on a bench halfway up.
-We joked that they were there to help those who might have health issues making it to the top.
+We joked that they were there to help us fools making the chest-thumping ascent.
 Then we ran out of breath to joke.

 But, getting to the peak was worth every challenging moment of the climb.
 The thick stone walls of the abbey are punctuated with arched windows which allow panoramic views over one of the most beautiful bays in the world.
-Inside the Gothic abbey there is a feeling of spirituality and of peacefulness that makes you stop in wonder at cloisters which seem to be suspended halfway to heaven.
+Inside the Gothic abbey there is a feeling of spirituality and of peacefulness that makes you stop in wonder and awe at the sight of cloisters which seem to be suspended halfway to heaven.

 “This” said dad, “is one of those places that everyone ought to see before they die”.

-Janine Marsh is Author of My Good Life in France: In Pursuit of the Rural Dream – ebook, print & audio, on Amazon everywhere & all good bookshops online, and My Four Seasons in France: A Year of the Good Life
+Janine Marsh is Author of My Good Life in France: In Pursuit of the Rural Dream, and My Four Seasons in France: A Year of the Good Life

 Photo: Stormy, misty, marvellous and medieval Mont-Saint-Michel, Mont St Michel during the “blue hour” by Martin McKenzie